flowcanon/deploy/docs/github-actions.md

       deploy.dir: /srv/worker
 ```

-The action groups services by `(host, user, dir)` and deploys to each group sequentially.
+The action groups services by `(host, user, port, dir)` and deploys to each group sequentially.

 ## Versioned Releases